 Treat Hypothyroid and Hyperthyroid in Scottsdale

-Get personalized treatment for Thyroid Disease from the specialists at Integrative Health.
+Get personalized treatment for Thyroid Disease from the Naturopathic Doctors at Integrative Health.

 When your thyroid does not produce the hormones your system needs to function correctly, it is known as hypothyroidism.
 A variety of factors, including genetics and environment, can cause an underactive thyroid.
 However, Hashimoto’s Disease, an autoimmune condition, is the leading cause of hypothyroidism.

-At Integrative Health in Scottsdale, AZ, our specialists are ready to help you find answers.
+At Integrative Health in Scottsdale, AZ, our Naturopathic Doctors are ready to help you find answers.
 With over 20 years of experience, they will find the root causes of your hypothyroidism and work with you toward a healthier thyroid.

 Find Treatment at Integrative Health

-The specialists at Integrative Health are experts at helping thyroid patients find treatments for hypothyroidism.
+The Naturopathic Doctors at Integrative Health are experts at helping thyroid patients find treatments for hypothyroidism.
 Medication is the first choice of many doctors, but did you know it is not your only option?
-Our specialists will help you explore additional treatments such as:
+Our doctors will help you explore additional treatments, such as: